Jersey (2022 film): Release

 Jersey was released on 22 April 2022.
 The film was initially scheduled to be theatrically released on 28 August 2020 and then on 5 November 2021, before the COVID-19 pandemic delayed production.
-It was later on again finalised for cinema release on 31 December 2021, but got indefinitely postponed due to the Omicron variant spread.
+It was later on again finalised for cinema release on 31 December 2021, but was indefinitely postponed due to the Omicron variant spread.
 Release date was revised later as 14 April 2022, but it was pushed by a week to avoid clash with Beast and K.G.F: Chapter 2.

 Home media

 The film premiered on Netflix on 20 May 2022.

 Distribution

 The film was distributed in India by Balaji Motion Pictures and Pen Marudhar Entertainment while overseas distribution was done by Yash Raj Films and Phars Film Co.

 Reception

 Box office

 Jersey earned ₹3.75 crore at the domestic box office on its opening day.
 On the second day, the film collected ₹5.50 crore.
 On the third day, the film collected ₹5.50 crore, taking total domestic weekend collection to ₹14.75 crore.

 As of 7 May 2022, the film grossed ₹22.65 crore in India and ₹4.47 crore overseas, for a worldwide gross collection of ₹27.12 crore.
 Jersey performed poorly at the box office despite positive reception from critics.
 Ganesh Aaglave of Firstpost attributed to the film's failure to the box office clash with K.G.F: Chapter 2, a recent overdose of remakes of South Indian films, availability of the Hindi dubbed version of the original film on YouTube for free, and average music compared to Shahid Kapoor's previous remake film Kabir Singh (2019).